search icon

 How are franchise taxes calculated?

 Each state has its own regulations in place for calculating franchise tax.
 Some have a graduated tax rate that coincides with the size of the business or its net income.
 Other states use a flat rate that applies regardless of the business’s income.
-In general, the tax is due annually — but always check with the state’s tax agency.
-Regardless of how the tax is calculated, the franchise tax benefits the state you’re paying it to you.
+In general, the tax is due annually — but it’s always wise to check with the state’s tax agency.
+Regardless of how the tax is calculated, the franchise tax benefits the state that collects it.

 Related posts: